ISU-MolPhyl/EEOB563/computer_labs/lab4/raxml-ng.md

 - **unlinked**: each partition has its own, independent set of branch lengths.
 This model allows for the highest flexibility, but it also introduces a huge number of free parameters (`#branches * #partitions`), which makes it prone to overfitting.
 - **scaled** (**proportional**): a global set of branch lengths is estimated like in `linked` mode,  but each partition has an individual scaling factor; per-partition branch lengths are obtained by multiplying the global branch lengths with these individual scalers.
 This approach is a compromise that allows to model distinct evolutionary rates across partitions while introducing only a moderate number of free parameters (`#branches + #partitions`).

+## Topological constraint
+#### `--constraint-tree FILE` option specifies a constraint tree

+If the constraint tree is _comprehensive_ (i.e., it includes all taxa found in the MSA), then RAxML will simply resolve polytomies in the way that maximizes the likelihood.
+Conversely, if some taxa are missing from the constraint, they will be placed freely in the resulting ML tree.

+## Outgroup rooting
+#### `--outgroup  o1,o2,..,oN` option specifies outgroups whe drawing a tree

+The outgroup can be a single taxon (`--outgroup Human`) or a list of taxa which form a monophyletic group (`--outgroup Human,Chimp,Gorilla`).

+*Please note that outgroup rooting is just a drawing option and will not affect tree inference process or score in any way!*

 ## Now it is your turn.
 **1)** Find the ML tree for the provided dataset using the GTR + gamma model of sequence evolution and calculate bootstrap support using 50 bs replicates.